UtrechtUniversity/re-presentation-src-components/exercises.md

 This document contains two exercises for creating ResearchCloud components.
 Follow the step-by-step instructions to build and practice with components.

+*The exercises below are designed such that you can test them with Ansible locally (in case of the second exercise, by using a special test container).
+If you want to test using Ansible on a ResearchCloud VM, beware that Ansible is installed in a virtual environment.
+To activate it: `source /etc/src/venv/src-venv/bin/activate`.*

 ## Exercises:
 1. [Check for GPUs using Ansible facts](#exercise-1-check-for-gpus-using-ansible-facts)
 2. [Set up a Web Application](#exercise-2-set-up-a-web-application)